-The draft rule amends clause 6.20.1 of Part J of Chapter 6 of the NER.
+The final rule amends clause 6.20.1 of Part J of Chapter 6 of the NER.
 Part J of Chapter 6 will apply in the Northern Territory from 1 July 2019 unless the Northern Territory modifies the application of that clause in the Northern Territory before that date.

-The draft rule amends provisions in Chapter 7 of the NER.
+The final rule amends provisions in Chapter 7 of the NER.
 From 1 July 2019 the Northern Territory's Chapter 7A will apply in substitution for Chapter 7.
 The Commission has therefore considered the reference to the national electricity system in the NEO to be a reference to

-112 Under s.
-33 of the NEL the AEMC must have regard to any relevant MCE statement of policy principles in making a rule.
+192 Under section 225 of the NERL the AEMC must have regard to any relevant MCE statement of policy principles in making a rule.
 The MCE is referenced in the AEMC's governing legislation and is a legally enduring body comprising the Federal, State and Territory Ministers responsible for energy.
 On 1 July 2011, the MCE was amalgamated with the Ministerial Council on Mineral and Petroleum Resources.
 The amalgamated council is now called the COAG Energy Council.

-113 Section 91(8) of the NEL.
+193 Section [91(8) of the NEL/ 295(4) of the NGL].

-Draft rule determinationGlobal Settlement and Market Reconciliation 30 August 2018 the interconnected national electricity system and not the local distribution systems in the Northern Territory.
+the interconnected national electricity system and not the local distribution systems in the Northern Territory.

-As the more preferable draft rule either does not currently apply in the Northern Territory or, for the new Chapter 10 definitions, applies to parts of the NER that have not yet been adopted in the Northern Territory, the Commission has not assessed the proposed rule against additional elements required by Northern Territory legislation.
+As the more preferable final rule either does not currently apply in the Northern Territory or, for the new Chapter 10 definitions, applies to parts of the NER that have not yet been adopted in the Northern Territory, the Commission has not assessed the proposed rule against additional elements required by Northern Territory legislation.